Where Is The Bowel Located In The Body? | Understanding Anatomy

 Feature Small Intestine Large Intestine Clinical Implications

-Length 20–23 ft 5–6 ft Variations can lead to malabsorption or constipation
+Length 20–23 ft 5–6 ft Variations can influence digestion, stool consistency, and, in some cases, malabsorption or constipation

-Transit Time 3–5 hours 10–59 hours Fast transit = loose stool; slow = hard stool
+Transit Time 3–5 hours 10–59 hours Fast transit can mean loose stool; slow transit can contribute to hard stool

 Digging Deeper into Bowel Functionality